john7002/Neovim-config/README.md

 Create a ~/.config/nvim folder (if you don't have one already) and copy init.lua and the folder lua.

-Once is done, open nvim and install pluginsby typing
+Once is done, open nvim and install plugins by typing

 ```
 :PackerSync